SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 Use the arrows and page up/page down for the endoscope.
 Reset is at the *5* key and toggle the view with *V*,*T* and *7*.
 One can also use the numpad.
 Make sure that the *Num lock* button is in the right setting.

+You can zoom in the views by using either a mouse wheel or two fingers up or down on a mouse pad.
+Note that the main view is zoomed in very much already, so you need quite much scrolling to zoom out.

+If you are not happy with the color and/or texture of your volume, you can edit the transfer function.
+See \ref fx_advancedusers.

 ### Virtual Bronchoscopy Cut Planes {#description_vbcutplanes}

 See the previous step.